-- Statutory accident benefits (mandatory) provides you with benefits if you are injured in an automobile accident, regardless of who caused the accident.
-This includes supplementary medical, rehabilitation and attendant care, caregiver, non-earner and income replacement benefits.
+This will provide you with benefits if you are injured in an automobile accident, regardless of who caused the accident.
+This includes supplementary medical, rehabilitation, and attendant care, caregiver, non-earner, and income replacement benefits.
 Options exist to increase most of these coverages.

 Types of fleet insurance